-The purpose of this document is to outline the main data sources and procedures used to compile IMPLAN datasets.
-IMPLAN data come from many sources, in a variety of sectoring schemes, sometimes with differing definitional frameworks, and most with non-disclosures.
-Constructing a complete database therefore entails gathering data from the various sources, estimating non-disclosed values, and putting them all into a consistent sectoring scheme and definitional framework, all the while controlling estimated values to known totals or other more accurate or recent data to maintain accuracy.
+IMPLAN data come from many sources, in a variety of Industry schemes, sometimes with differing definition frameworks, and most with non-disclosures.
+Constructing a complete database therefore entails gathering data from the various sources, estimating non-disclosed values, and putting them all into a consistent Industry scheme and definition framework, all the while controlling estimated values to known totals or other more accurate or recent data to maintain accuracy.
 IMPLAN adds value to the available data by:

 - Providing estimates for non-disclosed data

 - Providing estimates at a finer geographic scale (i.e., at the local level)